2010 Northern Illinois Huskies football team

 The 2010 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 2010 NCAA Division I FBS football season.
 The Huskies compiled an overall record of 11–3 with a mark of 8–0 in conference play, winning the MAC's West Division title.
-The team advanced to the MAC Championship, where the lost the Miami RedHawks.
+The team advanced to the MAC Championship, where they lost the Miami RedHawks.
 Northern Illinois was invited to the Humanitarian Bowl, where they defeated Fresno State.
 The Huskies were led by third-year head coach Jerry Kill during the regular season and for the MAC title game before KIll resigned to become the head football coach at the University of Minnesota.
 Tom Matukewicz was appointed interim head coach for the bowl game.
 The team played home games at Huskie Stadium in DeKalb, Illinois.

 The season was the third consecutive in which Northern Illinois played in a bowl game.
 The team's victory in the Humanitarian Bowl was first bowl game win for the Huskies since the 2004 Silicon Valley Football Classic.